Accessing VMs with SSH

 To configure a VM for SSH access

-- Within Skytap Cloud, open SSH port (port 22) on the VM network adapter
+- Within Skytap, open SSH port (port 22) on the VM network adapter

 Create a published service for SSH Server (port 22).